DitIsVincentPM/DitIsVincentPM/README.md

 ### Hi there 👋

-🔭 I’m currently working on MarketSoft (https://github.com/DitIsVincentPM/marketsoft)
+🔭 I’m currently on nothing special :P

-🌱 I’m currently learning React (Already know some stuff :)